paihengxu/CMSC848Q_final_project/README.md

 `ipynb` files are the code for us to experiment how to write the code and will not generate our main results.

+Please refer to `requirements.txt` file to install the packages and we run our code with Python3.7.